Greece Moments Greece Moments

 Car rental for Kythnos

-With a length of about 21 km and a maximum width of 9 km, Kythnos is a compact Cycladic island, which you can explore on your own.
-Due to the hilly profile, many roads lead in serpentines from the sea to the mountains.
-From the village of Agios Dimitrios in the south to the hamlet of Agios Sostis in the north, the driving time on the main road, which is paved throughout, is 45 minutes.
+With a length of about 21 km and a maximum width of 9 km, Kythnos is a compact Cycladic island that you can easily explore on your own.
+Due to its hilly profile, many roads wind in serpentines from the sea up to the mountains.
+From the village of Agios Dimitrios in the south to the hamlet of Agios Sostis in the north, the driving time along the main road, which is fully paved, is about 45 minutes.

 Mietwagen Kythnos auf eigene Faust erkunden Kykladen